pixijs/lights/README.md

 A plugin that adds deferred lighting to Pixi.js

+### WARNING: Experimental

+This module is experimental and unoptimized, I do not consider it "production ready" yet.

 ## Usage

 This module comes with a couple different objects.
 The important bits are that is comes with a custom